 Assumptions are a big part of how the brain makes its own job easier.
 But making broad generalizations can be troublesome when it comes to cross-cultural collaboration.

 Your team will collaborate far more efficiently if you can help people get to know each other on a more personal level.
 This can be a key step in avoiding unintentional inferences based on culture.

-One of the best ways to do that is to have everybody on your team create a “user manual” for how to work effectively with them.
+One of the best ways to do this is to have everybody on your team create a “user manual” to communicate how to work effectively with them.
 This can address logistics (like what time zone they’re in), as well as deeper information like:

 - How they prefer to receive feedback

 - What time of they feel most focused and productive

 Schedule a meeting to discuss each team member’s user manual, giving individuals a chance to provide additional context.
 The entire team will benefit from being able to ask questions and pick up on nonverbal cues.

 After your team has discussed each person’s document, store those manuals somewhere safe and accessible so everybody has a helpful resource to refer back to and improve their work together.

 When you have team members who all have different native tongues, there are tons of language nuances and related non-verbal cues you might not be aware of – until they become a problem.